The Force of Political Emotions

 But CIDAPE doesn't stop there.
 It also equips civil society stakeholders with a holistic and comprehensive understanding of climate and inequality issues, empowering them to design more effective discussions and engagement formats.
 Over four years, the project will dive deep into how our emotions influence our political choices, examining everything from news stories, policy documents to social movements.

-The ultimate goal is to enhance democracy by considering how people's feelings about climate change their perceptions of inequality influence it.
+The ultimate goal is to enhance democracy by considering how people’s feelings about climate change influence their perceptions of inequality.
 Moreover, CIDAPE develops citizen engagement strategies that incorporate deliberation, participation, and mutual respect.
 In an era of political disenchantment and polarisation, this approach is crucial for fostering effective citizen engagement at the EU level.

 CIDAPE is also pioneering methods to observe and use emotions effectively.
 It delves into how emotions influence political communication and policy perception, offering valuable insights for political institutions and civil society stakeholders.
 By identifying emotional dynamics in texts, it provides an emotion-sensitive skill set to bridge the gap between government action and citizen needs, fostering innovative policymaking alongside citizens.